-The Community Law & Business Clinic provides an extensive range of service to nonprofit organizations and social ventures.
+The Community Law & Business Clinic provides an extensive range of services to nonprofit organizations and social ventures.
 Our assistance includes:

 - Entity formation and governance – advising clients on forming new entities and developing effective boards.

-- Contract Review – contract formation and review in employment, real estate, commercial areas.
+- Contract Review – contract formation and review in employment, real estate and commercial areas.